-“Tarot and Poetry are two wings of the same bird…” Marianela Medrano, from Poets of Heart’s Compass Tarot, A Reading (March 20, 2021, event recording forthcoming)
+“Tarot and Poetry are two wings of the same bird…” Marianela Medrano, from Poets of Heart’s Compass Tarot, A Reading (March 20, 2021, YouTube recording)

 Tarot cards, traditionally associated with divination, provide countless paths to inspiration for writers.
 Here are four ways tarot cards can be a focal point for the creation of new poetry:

 - as a point of self-exploration in relation to the writer’s experience of having lived the narrative depicted in the artwork

 - as a source for poems based primarily on the artwork (ekphrastic response)